jrouly/pre-commit-hooks/README.md

 If present, pass the name of a conf stored in `pre_commit_hooks/scalafmt/conf/<confname>/<confversion>` .
 If it's not present, scalafmt will fall back to default.conf.

+If there is a .scalafmt.conf in the consuming repo, it will be overwritten.
+This ensures intellij and pre-commit are both formatting files the same way.

 Info on adding config files can be found [here](./pre_commit_hooks/scalafmt/conf/README.md).

 ### Testing